Prevent

 • Be aware of the process and support available if you report a concern.

-If you are concerned about individuals or groups that are vulnerable to being drawn into terrorism you must raise this concern within your own organisation.
+If you are concerned about individuals or groups that are susceptible to being drawn into terrorism you must raise this concern within your own organisation.

 Prevent training resources can be found here.